-- a) You will lose 25% per day of the total assessment mark for each school day you fail to hand in your assessment. - b) If the assessment task is not completed after 4 school days, you will receive a zero mark - c) You will still be required to complete the assessment task, - d) An 'N-Warning Non-Completion of Course' letter will be sent home.
+- (a) You will lose 100% of the total assessment mark for your assessment and receive a zero mark, - (b) You will still be required to complete the assessment task, - (c) An 'N-Warning Non-Completion of Course' letter will be sent home.
 This letter will outline what you need to do to resolve the situation.
-This might include completing an assessment that you failed to hand in, catching up on the work you have missed through absence, or because of an unsatisfactory attempt or non- completion of coursework.
+This might include completing an assessment that you failed to hand in, catching up on the work you have missed through absence, or because of an unsatisfactory attempt or non-completion of coursework.
 This letter will have a new due date for the completion of the required task.
-You should complete the task by this new due date, - e) If the task is not completed you will receive another N-Warning with a new due date for completion. - f) Once this second letter is sent home, you are required to contact the Head Teacher of the faculty and negotiate a suitable way of resolving the issue. - g) If you still don't resolve the situation, you risk receiving an 'N-Determination' (Non-completion of course requirements) for that subject. - h) Upon the satisfactory completion of the assessment task, within the specified time period outlined in the N-Warning letter, the task will be marked, and feedback given.
+You should complete the task by this new due date, - (d) If the task is not completed you will receive another N-Warning with a new due date for completion, - (e) Once this second letter is sent home, you are required to contact the Head Teacher of the faculty and negotiate a suitable way of resolving the issue. - (f) If you still don't resolve the situation, you risk receiving an 'N-Determination' (Non-completion of course requirements) for that subject. - (g) Upon the satisfactory completion of the assessment task, within the specified time period outlined in the N-Warning letter, the task will be marked and feedback given.